Wadaboa/continental-failure-prediction/README.md

 Notes:
 * AWS Educate Account credentials change after 3 hours (session expired).
 In order to get them again you have to log in and copy/paste the keys into ~/.aws/credentials (to use `awscli`), or in `aws-config.env` (for this project)
+* Run `sbt console` to package the application and try it in the Scala REPL